-Transitioning all or part of your fleet to natural gas contributes to a lower TotalEnergies cost of ownership: NGV helps extend engine life, requires less frequent tune-ups and maintenance, thus reducing overall overhead and fleet costs.
-In addition, the relatively consistent price levels for CNG and LNG can provide additional benefits for the calculation of your fleet budget.
+Transitioning all or part of your fleet to natural gas contributes to a lower total cost of ownership: NGV helps extend engine life, requires less frequent tune-ups and maintenance, thus reducing overall overhead and fleet costs.

 The uptake of hydrogen for mobility, and in particular green hydrogen produced from renewable electricity, is expected to increase rapidly in the coming years.
 The environmental and practical benefits of driving on hydrogen make it one of the most promising alternative fuels for tomorrow's sustainable mobility, particularly in heavy transport.

 Whilst the number of fuel cell electric vehicles is still modest today, TotalEnergies is developing numerous hydrogen projects to prepare the market for wider H2 mobility adoption.